wrocket/Tulip-Chess/README.md

 Purpose
 -------
 This is a chess engine written for my own amusement.
 Not designed to be the absolute strongest, but rather a fun programming project.
 The current goal is play strength >= 2000 ELO.
 I've been writing chess engines since my undergraduate years using various technologies and techniques.
-Tulip represents what development I find "fun" at the moment.
+Tulip represents what development I find "fun" at the moment - it is my forever project.

 Requirements
 ------------
 The application is intended to be built on any UNIX-ish system using a GCC-like C compiler.
 Currently the default makefile uses Clang 3.7.

-SQLite is used as a storage engine.
-A version of SQLite 3.10 or greater will need to be provided.

-Place the compiled sqlite3.o and sqlite3.h files in src/sqlite before running the build.
+At the time of this writing, 90% of development is done on a Linux machine, so build issues with OS/X and such might slowly creep in.

+SQLite is used as a storage engine for opening books and similar.
+The application expects that the "sqlite3" command is available on the host system.

 The relevant source files can be obtained from http://sqlite.org.